Stocks end week lower, bruised by China yuan weakness

 Crude oil prices slumped to the lowest since March 2009 before rebounding.
 Emerging market currencies slid to historic lows, with the Turkish lira and South African rand in the spotlight, as investors headed for the safety of developed world economies.

-The People's Bank of China set its midpoint yuan rate at 6.3975 per dollar before the market opened on Friday, slightly higher than the previous day's close of 6.3990.
-The yuan also strengthened in spot market trading, changing hands at 6.3908.
+The People's Bank of China set its midpoint yuan rate CNY=SAEC at 6.3975 per dollar before the market opened on Friday, slightly higher than the previous day's close of 6.3990.
+The yuan also strengthened in spot market trading CNY=CFXS, changing hands at 6.3908.

 "The engineered part of the devaluation seems to be over, but since market forces are meant to play a larger role, the yuan would drift lower," wrote analysts at Brown Brothers Harriman.
 "What we know is that the (People's Bank of China) will continue to manage the currency closely."